-Item Description Heartbeat Verification +Monitoring Heartbeat Monitoring Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for the purpose of preventive maintenance or process analysis.
+Item Description Heartbeat Verification +Monitoring Heartbeat Monitoring Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for preventive maintenance or process analysis.
 These data enable the operator to: Draw conclusions - using these data and other information - about the impact process influences have on the measuring performance over time.
 Schedule servicing in time.
-Monitor the process or product quality Heartbeat Verification Functional testing for standard verification to DIN ISO 9001:2008.
-Functional testing for standard verification testing in the installed state without interrupting the process.
+Monitor the process or product quality Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008.

+Item Description Functional testing for standard verification testing in the installed state without interrupting the process.
 Traceable verification to validation standard gas with results on request, including a report.
 Simple testing process through local operation or web server.
 Clear analyte measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications.